An Adaptive Self-Scheduling Loop Scheduler: Introduction

 This work presents a new self-scheduling method that achieves good scalable performance across a wide range of applications with various loop workload distributions, and thus, this work removes the importance of self-scheduling method selection with minimal fine-tuning.
 In general, self-scheduling methods can be classified as: \emph{on-demand} (i.e., those that assign tasks at runtime to improve imbalance), \emph{chunk size tuning} (i.e., those that break tasks into chunks that will minimize scheduling overheads), or \emph{workload aware} (i.e., those that use the known workload distribution to assign tasks to threads).
 Methods in each classification have unique benefits related to the classification that matches different applications and loop workloads, but none work equally well on all applications and workloads.
 The self-scheduling method in this work bridges the shortcomings of methods in each of these classifications by combining design techniques from the first two to produce one self-scheduling method that does well for an array of different applications and does not need to be explicitly informed of the workload distribution like workload aware.
 As such, this method saves time in both implementations (i.e., not having to precalculate workload distribution for the scheduling method) and tuning (i.e., other scheduling methods do not need to be considered).

-In order to achieve this flexibility, this new method uses distributed work queues and work-stealing~\cite{cilk,kappi} from \emph{on-demand} methods to balance workloads, uses an adaptive chunk size from \emph{chunk size tuning} to reduce scheduling overheads of both per-chunk assignment and locks while work-stealing, and uses inexpensive calculations of workload variance during runtime to update the per-thread chunk size and inform stealing threads about local queues.
+In order to achieve this flexibility, this new method uses distributed work queues and work-stealing~\cite{cilk,kappi} from \emph{on-demand} methods to balance workloads, uses a newly developed adaptive \emph{chunk size tuning} to reduce scheduling overheads of both per-chunk assignment and locks while work-stealing, and uses a new inexpensive calculation of the distribution of iteration throughput during runtime to update the per-thread chunk size and inform stealing threads about local queues.
 As this method depends on automatically adapting a per-thread chunk size for the irregular application, we name the method \ichunk (\emph{i}rregular \emph{Ch}unk).
+This work is the first to use this form of adaptive chunk size, and it is the first to apply this type of technique to improve work stealing based self-scheduling.

 The rest of this paper is organized as follows.
 A brief introduction to LS is given in Section 2, along with an introduction to workload distribution patterns found in irregular applications.
 Section 3 provides an overview of the algorithm and mechanics used by \ichunk.
 A review of related work for LS and their connection to \ichunk is provided in Section 4.
 Section 5 provides the experimental setup for the evaluation of \ichunk, while Section 6 provides the results.
+Concluding thoughts and overview are given in Section 7.